 Shake off the city and hit the road for a long weekend’s indulgence in all the good things in life.
 Bring the bikes or skis, pack your appetite and get set to explore this beautiful pocket of Victoria.

-Bright is a year-round destination, but probably best-known for its incredible display of autumn leaves which attract visitors from around Australia.
-There's a wide range of accommodation to suit all pockets, so base yourself here for the night and waste no time fuelling up at one of the town's many excellent cafes, bars, or cellar doors.
-For a crispy cold ale, head to Bright Brewery, and for divine gin head straight to Reed & Co Distillery.
-Settle in with a hot beverage at Sixpence or experience a tasting at Billy Button cellar door.
-Smash that hunger with an outstanding burger at Tomahawks or breakfast at the excellent social enterprise cafe, DuMu cafe.
+Famous for its stunning display of autumn colour, Bright is one of the region's most popular villages.
+There's a great range of accommodation to suit all pockets, so base yourself here for the night and waste no time fuelling up at one of the many excellent cafes, bars, or cellar doors.
+Settle in at Bright Brewery for a relaxing afternoon or pop down to Reed & Co. for a distinctly Australian gin.
+Grab a hot beverage from Sixpence, or drop in for a tasting at Billy Button cellar door.
+Satisfy lunchtime cravings with a burger from Tomahawks, or meal at social enterprise Dumu Balcony Cafe.

 Kick off your second day in the High Country by making your way from Bright to Beechworth, about 45 minutes away.
-This gold-era village is one of the best preserved in Australia.
-It's also a foodie’s delight, with several excellent cafes (Ox & Hound Bistro is a standout) as well as Provenance, one of regional Australia's best restaurants that consistently earns owner-chef Michael Ryan multiple chefs hats and best regional wine list gongs.
+This excellently preserved gold rush town punches above its weight when it comes to gourmet offerings.
+You'll find several excellent cafes, such as the standout Ox & Hound Bistro.
+Local restaurant Provenance is one of the best in regional Australia and consistently earns owner-chef Michael Ryan multiple "chefs hats" and best regional wine list gongs.

 Wander around the town to admire the stunning gold rush architecture and get to grips with the fascinating local history in the Beechworth Historic and Cultural Precinct.
 Join a Ned Kelly Walking Tour to discover the infamous bushranger's close links to Beechworth locations, including the historic courthouse where he and members of his gang stood trial.